Finding Your Essence

 By Jerry Brownstein

 Ramana Maharshi was a great sage of the Vedic yoga tradition who taught that the way to attain inner freedom and peace is to continuously ask yourself one simple question: “Who am I?”
-As you go on asking and asking this question, the answers begin to penetrate your surface consciousness... you go deeper and deeper... eventually you find your ultimate core... your essence.
-The key is to not accept the false answers that come from the surface mind – answers that are just labels that have been attached to you during your life.
-Labels like rich, poor, beautiful, clever, old, young, French, Spanish, etc., etc..
-These are the superficial labels of your personality, but they do not answer the deeper questions: Who sees when I see?
+As you go on asking this question, the answers begin to penetrate your surface consciousness, and you eventually find your essence.
+The key is to not accept the false answers that come from the surface mind - answers that are just labels that have been attached to you during your life.
+Labels like beautiful, clever, old, young, French, Spanish, etc., etc..
+These superficial labels of your personality do not answer the deeper questions: Who sees when I see?
 Who hears when I hear?
 Who knows that I am aware?